On this page

-This week, I’m going to introduce you to analysing your email data using SQL and a Redshift datastore.
+An introduction to analyzing your email data using SQL and a Redshift datastore.

 Using data sent to a Redshift database from Vero, we’ll put together a chart that will help you start to conceptualize how you could build out a detailed and accurate Email Dashboard for your organization.

-This will also further the skills you need to analyze your email marketing data using your own data warehouse and SQL charting tools.
+This will also further the skills you need to analyze your email marketing data when joining it up with the rest of your customer data, using your own data warehouse and SQL charting tools.

 A few weeks ago, we talked about how you could graph your Net Churn using SQL.
 This was to introduce you to the world of data warehousing and detailed analysis using your own data.